DUTCH BROS INC. (NYSE: BROS) S - GuruFocus.com

 Did you lose money on investments in Dutch Bros?
 If so, please visit Dutch Bros Inc. Shareholder Class Action Lawsuit or contact Peter Allocco at (212) 951-2030 or [email protected] to discuss your rights.

-NEW YORK, March 20, 2023 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors who purchased or acquired the securities of Dutch Bros Inc. (“Dutch Bros” or the “Company”) (: BROS) between March 1, 2022 and May 11, 2022, inclusive (the “Class Period”).
+NEW YORK, March 22, 2023 /PRNewswire/ -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors who purchased or acquired the securities of Dutch Bros Inc. ("Dutch Bros" or the "Company") (NYSE: BROS) between March 1, 2022 and May 11, 2022, inclusive (the "Class Period").
 The lawsuit was filed in the United States District Court for the Southern District of New York and alleges violations of the Securities Exchange Act of 1934.

 Dutch Bros operates and franchises drive-thru coffee shops.
 The Company also sells and distributes coffee and coffee-related products and accessories.
 The Company claimed that as of March 31, 2022, it had 572 shops in operation in 12 U.S. states, of which 310 were Company-operated and 262 were franchised.